ferraijv/ferraijv.github.io/docs/posts/general/_posts/2024-04-07-welcome-to-jekyll.markdown

 ---

-I have been imagining creating a blog for probably a decage now and have looked into multiple times without ever pulling the trigger for several different reasons:
+I have been imagining creating a blog for probably a decade now and have looked into multiple times without ever pulling the trigger for several reasons:

 1. I didn't think I had anything special to say
 2. I thought I lacked the discipline to regularly post to the site